Galileo-Suite/winwmi/README.md

 # winwmi

-As sample app on how to get WMI metrics from a Windows system using Go.
+Sample code to get WMI metrics from a Windows system using Go.

 This is really just a simple layout on how it's done.
 It would need to be taylored to capture what's need.